Core Rules

 Attacking

-To attack, the attacker rolls their weapon die for the damage and the defender subtracts their Armor bonus, if any.
 The rest of the damage hits the defender’s GD first.
 Any excess damage is dealt to the defender’s STR.
-They must then make a save versus Critical Damage.
+They must then make a save versus Critical Damage using the new STR score.

 Some attacks may directly affect STR, DEX, or CTRL.
 When this happens, there may be a save required to avoid some effect.